ParallelMaths/parallel/pages/6-07-connect-four.md

 ![](/resources/6-07-connect-four/1-dominoes-list.png){image align="center"}

 ![](/resources/6-07-connect-four/1-dominoes-example.png){image align="right"}
-Dominic wants to place the six dominoes above in a hexagonal ring so that, for every pair of adjacent dominoes, the numbers of pips math.
+Dominic wants to place the six dominoes above in a hexagonal ring so that, for every pair of adjacent dominoes, the numbers of pips match.

 The ring on the right indicates how one adjacent pair match.